 Going camping?
 Choosing a campsite or campground?

 Or picking a place to park your camper?
 It’s the perfect vacation getaway.
 Pulling up to a beautiful campsite, enjoying nature, the woods or forest, in a state or national park.
 And you might be thinking about bringing firewood along from home.
 But don’t!
-Bringing firewood from home to the place you’re camping could put your favorite campsite or park in danger.
+Bringing firewood from home to the place you’re camping could put your favorite campsite, park, or forest in danger.

-When you bring firewood camping, you risk carrying a tree killing insect or disease.
+When you bring firewood camping, you risk carrying a tree killing insects or diseases right along with you.

 The bugs can crawl out, spread to the trees and forest at the campground or state or national park, and begin to destroy those trees and forests.
-That means less fun for future campers.
-We’re careful to extinguish campfires, pick up after ourselves in campgrounds, state parks and national parks, so we should be conscientious campers when it comes to moving firewood as well.
+That means less fun for future campers- and less trees for everyone.
+We’re careful to extinguish campfires, pick up after ourselves in campgrounds, state parks and national parks, so we should be conscientious campers when it comes to firewood as well.

-What can you do to stop the spread of invasive pests on firewood?
+What can you do to stop the spread of damaging forest pests in or on firewood?

-- Learn more about firewood rules and regulations in your area by visiting our Firewood Map
+- Learn more about firewood rules and regulations in your area by visiting our USA and Canada Firewood Map.